The saying goes that strikers win games while defenders win titles. Playmakers? Playmakers win hearts.

 And so you have Rui Costa, never consistent but always capable of the sublime and therefore eminently watchable.
 His best years in Milan may have come after the end of the 1990s, but his time in that Fiorentina team wearing that Fiorentina kit is justification enough for his inclusion.

 The tearjerker.
-Gascoigne was a superlative playmaker, potentially England’s most skillful player, but by the end of the 1990s his career and life was already being torn apart by the effects of immaturity combined with addiction.
+Gascoigne was a superlative playmaker, potentially England’s most skilful player, but by the end of the 1990s his career and life was already being torn apart by the effects of immaturity combined with addiction.

 Having shone in the 1990 World Cup, Gazza joined Lazio in 1992 and never quite settled in Italy, putting on weight and regularly picking up injuries.
 Yet he enjoyed Indian summers both in Glasgow, at Rangers, and in an England shirt during 1996.

 Gascoigne scored 27 league goals in his first two seasons in Scotland, his ability masking a slide into disrepair and disrepute from which he would never recover.